ProjectOolite House

 Inside, the interiors by YAM Studios create a calm, tactile, and timeless atmosphere.
 Natural clay plaster and bespoke joinery imbue warmth and texture, while a neutral palette gives a contemporary feel.
 Generous glazing draws daylight deep into the plan, framing views to the garden, the surrounding trees, and village rooftops, while carefully maintaining privacy.
 The result is an interior that feels both connected to its landscape and perfectly tailored to family life.

-Bespoke timber staircase at Oolite House by Studio Bark with Tim Gaudin
+Inside Oolite House by Studio Bark

-A Home That Belongs To Its Landscape
+A Home Belonging To Its Landscape

 While a distinctively contemporary home, Oolite House belongs to its landscape, shaped by ancient geology, and leaving a lasting legacy for future generations.
 For the family, it offers the connection to nature and place they aspired to on leaving the city, while retaining comfort and carefully thought-through design to support everyday family life.